 - We will not write any part of the paper for you

-- We will not comment upon the grade you assigned, nor suggest a grade for the paper
+- We will not comment on the grade you were assigned, nor suggest a grade for the paper